Let’s face it: college life can be hard.

 Marketing competition side hustle income: $1,000

-Side Hustle #5 – Content Writing and Making Money on Medium:
+5. Content Writing and Making Money on Medium

-I’ve preached about the benefits of content writing or freelance writing many times on This Online World.
+I’ve preached about the benefits of freelance writing many times on This Online World.

-Personally, I enjoy writing, and making money online as a freelance writer has been a way I’ve supplemented my income throughout college.
+Personally, I enjoy writing, and making money online as a freelance writer has been a way I’ve make extra money in college.

-I’ve written blog posts for people, edited articles, and created my own content on Medium to accomplish this, and while the income hasn’t changed my life, every bit counts.
+I’ve written blog posts for people, edited articles, and created my own content on Medium to accomplish this.
+While the income hasn’t changed my life, every bit counts.

 Freelance writing gigs have netted me roughly $500 over my college career, and Medium is set to cross the $200 this upcoming month: